AdobeDocs/platform-learn.en/help/data-collection/overview.md

 ---
-title: Adobe Experience Platform Data Collection tutorials
+title: Data Collection tutorials
-description: How-to videos and tutorials to make you a power-user of Adobe Experience Platform Data Collection
+description: How-to videos and tutorials to make you a power-user of Data Collection
 exl-id: 2d153ef8-7fba-40da-b34a-cad9b24c902c
 ---
-# Adobe Experience Platform Data Collection tutorials
+# Data Collection tutorials

-Adobe Experience Platform Data Collection is the next generation of website tag and mobile SDK management capabilities from Adobe.
+Data Collection is the next generation of website tag and mobile SDK management capabilities from Adobe.
 Data Collection gives customers a simple way to deploy and manage the analytics, marketing, and advertising solutions necessary to power relevant customer experiences.
 Use these videos and tutorials to help learn this critical technology.

 >[!NOTE]
 >